Code-Institute-Submissions/Portfolio-Project-3/README.md

 [Internet Explorer](https://support.microsoft.com/en-us/windows/internet-explorer-downloads-d49e1f0d-571c-9a7b-d97e-be248806ca70)

 All the browsers above have been tested.
 Out of those tested only Microsoft Internet explorer have presented anomalies.

+## Features Left to Implement

+#### In a near future I would like to implement:

+- The possibilitiy of receiving messages from visitors through the contact form on the wesite using mySQL.

+- Add some more fun and educational games and challenges to the page.

+- Complete the set of Milestones from Code Institute to the milestones section.